 Getting started with OSB#

-There are currently two versions of OSB: OSBv1, and the new version that is under development, OSBv2.
+There are currently two versions of OSB: OSBv1, and the new version that is under active development, OSBv2.

 OSBv1 is a web platform for sharing, viewing, analysing, and simulating models standardized in the NeuroML 2 format from different brain regions and species.
-This is the version described in Gleeson et al. 2019.
+This is the version described in detail in Gleeson et al. 2019.

 OSBv2 is a new integrated research platform that builds on the features of OSBv1.
 It aims to help neuroscientists close the loop between experimental data and data-driven computational/theoretical modelling.
 It integrates: